pramnora/python/frameworks/streamlit/README.md

 or, in other words, you don't need to use any: 'HTML/CSS/Javascript'.

 **NOTE**: There is an awful lot you can do with Streamlit...;
-but, as I'm really just a beginner who is new to this...;
+but, as I'm really just a total beginner who is entirely *new* to learning how to use this...;
 therefore, I can hardly claim to be able to show you everything.

 I have learned that Streamlit applications work very well in conjuction with libraries such as: